dieful/twitch-token-checker/README.md

 Speed can vary depending on your PC but overall its fast
 ## Token Format

-Tokens should simply be in a row , which is also how it will write all the valid ones.
+Tokens should simply be in a row , which is also how it will save all the valid ones.

 ex;